Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Main Results

-\item A finite list, depending on $p$, of `exceptional' tilting modules of the form $T(\lambda)$, for various $\lambda$ not already listed in part (a).
-For $p=2$ there are no exceptional tilting modules, for $p=3$ there are precisely four (see \cite{BDM1}) of highest weight lying on the boundary of $\overline{C}_6$ and for larger $p$ the number of exceptional modules grows with $p$ with the highest weight of such modules lying in the region $\overline{C}_6 \cup \overline{C}_8 \cup \overline{C}_9$ (and those obtained by symmetry). \end{enumerate} Moreover, one can explicitly determine the decomposition of a tensor product of two $p$-restricted irreducible modules into members of $\mathfrak{F}$.
-The algorithm for this is outlined in Section \ref{decomp}. \end{thm}
+\item A finite list, depending on $p$, of exceptional tilting modules of the form $T(\lambda)$, for various $\lambda$ not already listed in part (a).
+For $p=2$ there are no exceptional tilting modules; for $p=3$ there are precisely four (see \cite{BDM1}) of highest weight lying on the boundary of $\overline{C}_6$; for larger $p$ the number of exceptional modules grows with $p$ with the highest weight of such modules lying in the region $\overline{C}_6 \cup \overline{C}_8 \cup \overline{C}_9$ (and those obtained by symmetry). \end{enumerate} \end{thm}

+\begin{rmks} 1.
+One can explicitly determine the decomposition of a tensor product of two $p$-restricted irreducible modules, by an algorithm described in Section \ref{decomp}.

-Note that in case $p=2$ the alcove $C_2$ is empty and so part (b) of the theorem is vacuous, so for $p=2$ the members of $\F$ are just the tilting modules listed in part (a).
-See \cite{DH} for a description of $\F(\SL_2)$.
-The following diagrams illustrate the restrictions in the small primes cases.
+2. We include results of \cite{BDM1} for $p=2, 3$ in the theorem, for completeness.
+In case $p=2$ the alcove $C_2$ is empty, so part (b) of the theorem is vacuous, and thus for $p=2$ the members of $\F$ are just the tilting modules listed in part (a). \end{rmks}